Cograph Editing: Merging Modules is equivalent to Editing P4's: Module Merge is the Key to Cograph Editing

 Finally, assume that there is a strong module $\Ms$ in $H$ that is a module of $G$.
 Assume that $\Ms$ is not strong in $G$.
 Then there is a module $M$ in $G$ that overlaps $\Ms$.
 Since $F$ is module-preserving, $M$ is a module in $H$ and thus, $M$ overlaps $\Ms$ in $H$; a contradiction.
 Thus, any strong module $\Ms$ of $H$ that is also a module of $G$ must be strong in $G$. \end{proof}

 Theorem \ref{thm:Edit=Merge0} allows us to give the following definitions that we will use in the subsequent part. \begin{definition} Let $G=(V,E)$ be an arbitrary graph, $F$ an optimal module-preserving cograph edit set, and $H=(V,E \DELTA F)$ the resulting cograph.
-Assume that $\Ms$ is a strong module of $H$ but no module of $G$.
+Let $\Ms$ be a strong module of $H$ but no module of $G$.